 The NHS is facing unprecedented demand as a service.
 As certain areas of the country have seen house prices rise significantly over recent years, the Department of Health and Social Care (DHSC), Greater London Authority and One Public Estate are responding to the lack of affordable housing affecting the supply and retention of NHS staff.

-Theme: Health and social care
+Theme: Health and social care (in OPE), Housing (in OPE)

 The Royal College of Nursing found that 40 per cent of London nurses were considering leaving the city in the next five years due to the pressure of housing costs.
 Of these, 75 per cent would be more likely to stay in London if their housing needs were met.